Ancillary Cost Implications Of Physicians Multisiting And Inter-Organizational Collaboration During Healthcare Delivery

 Published: September 4, 2021

-Yingchao Lan, assistant professor of supply chain management and analytics, and her co-authors explored the use of multisiting physicians, who practice at more than one hospital, and their impact in reducing costs, such as lab-based diagnostics, radiology-based imaging procedures and prescriptions.
+Yingchao Lan, associate professor of supply chain management and analytics, and her co-authors explored the use of multisiting physicians, who practice at more than one hospital, and their impact in reducing costs, such as lab-based diagnostics, radiology-based imaging procedures and prescriptions.
 Their findings indicated considerable savings passed onto patients, some as high as $9,348 per hospital visit.

 Impact of Organizational Structure on Development Strategy under Equity-Based Incentives